symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

                     Symfony\Cmf\Bundle\ContentBundle\Document\StaticContent: SymfonyCmfContentBundle:StaticContent:index.html.twig

 Notice that ``enabled: true`` is no longer present.
-It's only required if no other configuration paramenter is provided.
+It's only required if no other configuration parameter is provided.
 The router is automatically enabled as soon as you add any other configuration to the `dynamic` entry.

 .. note::